Arsenal - Science Center

 Space for development (partly architecture drawing rooms, institute areas)

-Object 214 was systematically renovated and adapted to the needs and specifications of the Vienna University of Technology.
+Object 214 was systematically renovated and adapted to the needs and specifications of the TU Wien.
 At the same time, the thermal refurbishment of the property and the general modernisation of the building services infrastructure were carried out.

 For the complete renovation of the property 214, the official procedure was initiated in 2013 and the first invitations to tender were issued.
 The subprojects in object 214 (VSC III, HPC II, BOKU LLC Laboratory, Fluid Mechancis, Smart Minerals) were merged.